ahmadfreijeh/quickode-cli/README.md

 ## Commands

-quikode create: Initiates a new project setup.
+quickode create: Initiates a new project setup.
 You'll be prompted to enter the project name and select a template.

 ## Features